Quick Answer

 Epic Pure water filter pitcher — hollow fiber + carbon dual-stage filter that removes 99.9% of microplastics Best Overall

-Hollow fiber + carbon dual-stage filter with published lab data — the transparent way to cut microplastics from tap water.
+Hollow fiber + carbon dual-stage filter with published lab data — the transparent way to cut microplastics from the tap water you drink all day.

 4.9 / 5 — verified buyer rating